 I enjoy working with people of all ages who want to take a look at becoming more of their authentic self.
 If you are someone who feels you might identify as “sensitive” in a world that is overwhelming, if you experience ongoing anxiety, if you are looking to consider family dynamics and relationships, if you have experienced challenges in life adjustments, loss, or are just wanting to become more fully you but have been having a hard time getting to that on your own I might be a good fit for you.

 Clients I work with are often experiencing anxiety/worry/fear, challenges with change/adjustments, loss, grief, trauma, perfectionism, challenges with self-esteem/worth, sensory processing issues, relationship or parent-child issues, issues related to adoption and foster care, and some are learning to better understand their unique qualities such as being highly sensitive.”

-Jamie received her Master of Arts in Marriage and Family Therapy from Antioch University Seattle and also completed the yearlong certificate program in Play Therapy at Antioch University Seattle.
-Jamie has submitted her application and is awaiting approval for her Registered Play Therapist credential (hopefully in a few months!).
+Jamie received her Master of Arts in Marriage and Family Therapy from Antioch University Seattle, completed the yearlong certificate program in Play Therapy at Antioch University Seattle, and is a Registered Play Therapist.
 In her free time, Jamie loves spending time with her family (including two kitties!) and friends, cooking, listening to music, crafts, and art.

 *On extended maternity leave, not currently accepting clients